Crazy Pineapple Poker

 What makes Crazy Pineapple so exciting, is the fact that you have more possibilities to build your hand because of the third pocket card; obviously chances are higher that more people get better hands than in Texas Hold’em.
 Exactly for this reason, you need to be extra careful with Crazy Pineapple – while in Texas Hold’em the chances of winning with one or two pair are relatively high, there is a straight or a flush at most Crazy Pineapple tables.
 This is the reason why it is crucial to not overestimate your hand and always remember that you have yet to part with one of your pocket cards.
 The fact that this card has to be discarded only after the flop – in contrast to Pineapple Poker, where you have to throw one card away right after the first betting round – and the second betting round, gives this game even more tactical appeal.
 Usually it is only played with fixed limits, although the rules can also be easily transmitted to no limit and pot limit games.

-At the very beginning of each game, the two players sitting next to the dealer (the person marked with the dealer button) have to place their blinds.
-This happens before the cards are dealt.
+At the very beginning of each Crazy Pineapple game, the two players sitting next to the dealer (the person marked with the dealer button) have to place their blinds.
+This happens before the cards are dealt, no matter whether you are playing in a real or an online poker casino.
 The blinds are there to make sure that there is money in the pot so every winning hand can actually win money.
 Since the dealer button moves clockwise from player to player with each round of the game, every player has to pay a blind at some point.
 The player to the left of the dealer places the Small Blind; the player to his or her left has to place the Big Blind, which is usually twice the amount of the small blind.
 After the blinds, the first cards are dealt.
 Each player, starting with the one to the left of the dealer (the small blind), is dealt two cards face down.
 These cards are called Pocket Cards or Hole Cards.

 First Betting Round